ekristen/dockit/README.md

 ### Authentication

 Authentication to the Admin API is done via basic authentication using usernam/password.
 By default it will attempt to use docker credentials stored against the registry on your system, but the user has to have the admin flag set to true.
-If for some reason credentials cannot be obtained from the docker configuration, you can specify them on the c9ommand line.
+If for some reason credentials cannot be obtained from the docker configuration, you can specify them on the command line.

 ## PKI